 I am a “Royal Society – Newton International Fellow” working in the project “Monitoring and coupled hydrogeophysical modelling of saltwater intrusion in heterogeneous aquifers” with Dr. Jean-Christophe Comte.
 The main objective of the project is to develop a hydrogeophysical mathematical modelling approach for robust quantification of groundwater flow and salt transport in coastal aquifers using geophysical methods.

-In 2014 I was awarded the Mathematical Geosciences Student Award from the International Association for Mathematical Geosciences (IAMG).
+Mathematical Geosciences Student Award 2014 IAMG International Association for Mathematical Geosciences

 My current research aims to develop an integrated hydrogeophysical mathematical modelling approach for quantification of groundwater flow and salt transport in coastal heterogeneous aquifers using geophysical methods.